 You need to decide for that, the monitor will be used and also know which monitor you want to mark as primary.
 Usually, the best way is to select monitor number 1 as the “Make this my Main Monitor.”

-Next, try using the Microsoft Remote Desktop app preview instead of the MSTSC.
-Now once again ensure that your Windows 10 is up to date and get to the baseline by logging off, configuring the hardware and logging on once again.
+Next, try using the Microsoft Remote Desktop app preview instead of MSTSC.
+Now, once again, ensure that your Windows 11/10 is up to date, then get to the baseline by logging off, configuring the hardware and logging on again.